History of Tom Thibodeau in Timeline

 On November 4, 2007, Tom Thibodeau took over head coaching duties against the Toronto Raptors in place of Doc Rivers.

-In 2007, as a defensive coach, Tom Thibodeau continued to help the Houston Rockets rank among the Top 5 in the league in scoring defense and field goal percentage defense.
+From 2004 to 2007, Tom Thibodeau helped the Houston Rockets rank among the top 5 in the league in scoring defense and field goal percentage defense.

-In the 2007-08 season, Tom Thibodeau led the Celtics to the best rating in several defensive categories.
+In 2007-08, Tom Thibodeau led the Celtics to the best rating in several defensive categories.

-During the 2008 playoffs, Tom Thibodeau was rumored to be a candidate for the vacant head coaching job with the New York Knicks, as well as the Chicago Bulls, but he was not hired by either.
+During the 2008 playoffs, Tom Thibodeau was rumored to be a candidate for the vacant head coaching job with the New York Knicks and the Chicago Bulls, but he was not hired by either.

-In 2008, Tom Thibodeau won the NBA Finals as an assistant coach with the Boston Celtics, serving as a defensive coach.
+In 2008, Tom Thibodeau won the NBA Finals as an assistant coach with the Boston Celtics.

 On June 2, 2010, Tom Thibodeau interviewed with officials from the Chicago Bulls for their vacant head coach position.